jfvilasPersonal/oberkorn/docs/installation.md

 #### **Step 3**.
 Enable the web console (**optional**).
 Since version 0.3, Oberkorn has add some intersting capabilities in the controller and also in the authorizators:

-  - The Oberkorn authorizators can expose an API for interactiong with them ina programatic way (enabling this API interface is optional).
+  - The Oberkorn authorizators can expose an API for interactiong with them in a programatic way (enabling this API interface is optional).
   - The Oberkorn controller provides a web console (which intearacts with authorizators API), which you can use to interact with them from your favourite browser.

 To enable the web console you must follow these steps: